vivekKodira/logseq_tweaker/Readme.md

 ![](./assets/demo.gif)

 ## Execution
+### Recommendations
-* Recommended: Take a backup of your workspace
+  * Take a backup of your workspace ideally with git.
+That way you can reset the workspace back to its original state afterwards
+  * Run once in dry run mode `DRY_RUN=Y` in the .env file

+### Steps
 * Clone this repo locally
 * Navigate into the 'script' folder
 * Install Poetry (if not already installed):